 If you really want to be inside Stadium 1, the next step up from a Grounds Pass is to buy a ticket for Stadium 1 at the loge level.
 It allows you entry into the stadium and everything it has to offer—including its restaurants.
-A box seat is the thing if you’re either a big fan or feeling splurgy.
+A box seat is the thing if you’re a big fan or step up to a suite if you’re feeling splurgy.
 And if you plan wisely and get lucky with the draw, you’re likely to see the stars in action.

 Miles to Go

 Tickets in hand, it’s time to head to the Tennis Garden.
-Start by reviewing the BNP Paribas Open website before you head out.
-The Indian Wells Tennis Garden site map is particularly useful with directions to the tournament and information on parking and entrance locations.
+If you plan to drive to and park at the Tennis Garden, you’ll need to purchase a parking pass online in advance.
+It’s all part of the venue’s new cashless policy.
+Then, before you head out, take a look at the Tennis Garden site map on the website for information on parking and entrance locations.
 Public parking is located in the General Lot off of Miles Avenue.
-Bike parking is available adjacent to the east and north entrances.
+Bike parking is free and available adjacent to the east and north entrances.
 The closest public bus stops are at Washington Street and Fred Waring, served by Sunline Transit’s Routes 6 and 7.